 Here are the top 5 CDNs for WordPress websites:

-They have over 180 data centres all over the world.
+They have over 180 data centers all over the world.
 This will help you boost your website’s efficiency, pace, and protection.

 Cloudflare is simple to install on a WordPress blog.
 It automatically archives the website’s tools, once the configuration is done.
 You can, however, clear the files from the control panel if you choose and generate a fresh version of the website, with a click.

-One disadvantage of Cloudflare is that, unlike other CDN providers such as StackPath and Sucuri, you must switch to a premium package to access all of their security features.
+One disadvantage of Cloudflare is that, unlike other CDN providers such as StackPath and Sucuri, you must switch to a premium package to access all of its security features.

 BunnyCDN is a lightning-fast CDN service with the best and pocket-friendly pricing that can help the website speed up internationally, and not burn a hole in your pocket.

-Bunny CDN is a performance-focused organisation based in Slovenia that was established in 2015 by a group of professional and enthusiastic teams with over ten years of experience in CDN and other technologies.
+Bunny CDN is a performance-focused organization based in Slovenia that was established in 2015 by a group of professional and enthusiastic teams with over ten years of experience in CDN and other technologies.

 With major rivals such as Cloudflare and KeyCDN.
 BunnyCDN is here to help you make your web quicker with global latency of less than 30 ms.

 KeyCDN is another well-known CDN service provider on our list.
 Using the CDN Enabler WordPress plugin, KeyCDN can quickly be added to a WordPress blog.